mpalenciaolivar/mpalenciaolivar/README.md

 👀 I’m interested in everything around Statistics, Computer Science, and calligraphy.

-🌱 I’m currently learning a lot about writing professionally.
+🌱 I’m currently learning a lot about writing professionally by doing.

 <!---
 - 👀 I’m interested in ...